tango-controls/sys-tango-benchmark/README.md

   also impact of data size,
 - `tg_eventbanchmark` checks how event subscription time is affected by number of clients.

-Please note, new ones will be provided soon.
+Please note, new ones will be provided soon :).

 ### Target devices

-However set of target devices is provided, each of benchmark may be run against any device providing suitable interface (if means, for example, if benchmark is using an attribute the device should expose at least one attribute).
+However a set of target devices is provided, a benchmarks may be run against any device providing suitable interface (for example, benchmark using an attribute needs a device exposing at least one attribute).
-The target device name and a subject *attribute* or *command* or *pipe* is configured either in a *configuration file* for the runner or as a command-line for individual benchmark scripts.
+The target device name and a subject *attribute* or *command* or *pipe* is configured either in a *configuration file* for the runner or as a command-line options for individual benchmark scripts.

 ### The benchmark runner

-It is a script which reads a configuration file and run set of benchmarks defined in it.
+The benchmark runner reads a configuration file and run set of benchmarks defined in it.

 To simplify performing of tests an auto-setup is implemented.
 The runner first checks if target devices are on-line.
-If these are not running it makes attempt to configure missing devices in the tango database.
+If these are not running it makes attempt to configure the missing devices in the tango database.
-Then, it tries to run them with a *Starter* or from a command line.
+Then it tries to run them with the *Starter* or from the command line.

 The configuration file allows to define a machine (`host` parameter) on which the certain target device should be run.
 For remote machines, the auto-setup feature requires them to run a *Starter* device.
-Of course the target device servers should be installed on that machine and available to the *Starter*.
+Of course, the target device servers should be installed on that machine and available to the *Starter*.

 #### Configuration file